awslabs/ai-on-sagemaker-hyperpod/website/docs/08-Tips/Slurm/11-heterogenous-cluster.md

 ```

 ### Update Cluster Configuration
-:::note{header="Enable Optional Lifecycle Scripts" type="info"}
+:::info
-The following steps assume you are using the same deployment environment used to [create your cluster](/01-cluster/02-lifecycle-scripts.md).
+The following steps assume you are using the same deployment environment used to [create your cluster](/docs/getting-started/orchestrated-by-slurm/initial-cluster-setup).
 This could be a SageMaker Studio editor instance or a local development machine, depending on how you deployed your cluster originally.
 The below scripts assume you have an `env_vars` file defined, and access to your s3 lifecycle script bucket.
 :::

 1. Set enviornment variables in your local directory